citrontruc/personal-notes/c-sharp/02Keywords.md

 When building structs, you can override operators (+, -, ==, !=).
 Do not forget to also override methods ToString, Equals and GetHashCode.

-C sharp **structs** have value semantics.
+C sharp **struct** have value semantics.
 Aka, variable values are copied on assignment. p2 = p1 while create a copy of p1 in p2.

 - A simple data container.
 - Fields are usually public by default.